-Emergency situations include those in which a person's life or health is significantly endangered (i.e., a suicide threat or a threat of harm to someone else).
+Emergencies include those in which a person's life or health is significantly endangered (i.e., a suicide threat or a threat of harm to someone else).
 Other urgent concerns include sexual or physical assault, recent death of a loved one, significant impairment due to alcohol or drug use, aggressive or threatening behavior, mental disorientation, or hallucinations.
 These situations require immediate attention.
 If the student is unwilling or unable to seek help, faculty or staff members may call 911, Student Health and Counseling (x4080) or Carleton Security (x4444).
-Psychologists from Student Health and Counseling are on call 24 hrs/day, 7 days per week.
-They can be accessed after hours by calling Security and asking for the psychologist on call.
+Telephone counselors are available 24/7/365 by calling 855-705-2479.